bastillion-io/Bastillion/README.md

 ------
 By default KeyBox will overwrite all values in the specified authorized_keys file for a system.
 You can disable key management by editing KeyBoxConfig.properties file and use KeyBox only as a bastion host.
 This file is located in the jetty/keybox/WEB-INF/classes directory. (or the src/main/resources directory if building from source)

-	#enable key management  --set to false to disable
+	#set to false to disable key management.
+If false, the KeyBox public key will be appended to the authorized_keys file (instead of it being overwritten completely).
 	keyManagementEnabled=false

 Also, the authorized_keys file is updated/refreshed periodically based on the relationships defined in the application.
 If key management is enabled the refresh interval can be specified in the KeyBoxConfig.properties file.